RedSailTechnologies/mongodb-management/README.md

 All `POST` commands use the `GET` methods to ensure the objects have been inserted to the database before returning `201`.
 The `GET` commands are there as a courtesy and are not necessary for typical use.

 ## TLS
 By default, TLS will be enabled for the MongoConnection.
-To disable, include an element in the JSON body named `UseTls` and see the value to `false`.
+To disable, include an element in the JSON body named `UseTls` and set the value to `false`.
 ```
 {
     "Host": "sample.url.com",